-Combined annual gannet displacement and collision mortality (as requested by Natural England) for all projects with potential connectivity to the Flamborough and Filey Coast SPA gave a mortality estimate of 353 to 364 (5.03 Norfolk Boreas HRA, paragraph 246).
-This would increase the background mortality rate by more than 1% (5.03 Norfolk Boreas HRA, paragraph 247).
-Precautionary, density independent population modelling has found that this level of mortality would reduce the median population growth rate by a maximum of 1.7%, which compares with the actual annual growth rate of this population over the last 25 years of 10% (5.03 Norfolk Boreas HRA, paragraph 250).
+Combined annual gannet displacement and collision mortality (as requested by Natural England) for all projects with potential connectivity to the Flamborough and Filey Coast SPA gave a mortality estimate range of 343 to 441 (displacement of 41-55 without Hornsea Projects Three and Four and 61-82 with Hornsea Projects Three and Four, REP2-035; and collisions of 288 and 359, without Hornsea Projects Three and Four and with Hornsea Projects Three and Four respectively, ExA.AS-1.D6.V1, Table 2.1).
+These would increase the background mortality rate by more than 1%.
+Precautionary, density independent population modelling for 375 and 500 (REP2-035, Table 4.24) has found that the median population growth rate would be reduced by a maximum of 2.3%, which compares with the actual annual growth rate of this population over the last 25 years of 10% (REP2-035 paragraph 291).
 This indicates that this level of in-combination mortality represents a negligible risk to this population's status.
-The number of predicted incombination gannet collisions and displacement mortalities attributed to the Flamborough & Filey Coast SPA is not at a level which would trigger a risk of population decline, and population modelling in fact indicates that the in-combination mortality predicted would only slow, rather than halt, the population increase currently seen at this colony.
-Therefore, it can be concluded that there will be no adverse effect on the integrity of Flamborough & Filey Coast SPA from impacts on gannet due to this highly precautionary combined assessment of displacement and collision risk for Norfolk Boreas in-combination with other projects (5.03 Norfolk Boreas HRA, paragraph 254).
+The number of predicted in-combination gannet collisions and displacement mortalities attributed to the Flamborough & Filey Coast SPA is not at a level which would trigger a risk of population decline, and population modelling in fact indicates that the in-combination mortality predicted would only slow, rather than halt, the population increase currently seen at this colony.
+Therefore, it can be concluded that there will be no adverse effect on the integrity of Flamborough & Filey Coast SPA from impacts on gannet due to this highly precautionary combined assessment of displacement and collision risk for Norfolk Boreas in-combination with other projects (REP2-035 paragraph 294).